beatrizsmerino/vue-gh-pages/README-v1.md

 cd -
 ```

-The `bash` script built in the `deploy.sh` file is executed at the root of the project, it contains the serial execution of the commands necessary for the project release:
+The `bash` script built in the `deploy-v1.sh` file is executed at the root of the project, it contains the serial execution of the commands necessary for the project release:

 1.  `#!/usr/bin/env sh`: Run the next `shell` script writted in the `bash` language.
 2.  `set -e`: Abort the execution if there are errors.